matt-jordan/asterisk-configs/README.md

 * -i: Pull down Asterisk/PJPROJECT and install it
 * -w: Wipe the existing configuration before installing the new configuration files

-Currently, you have you modify the install script if you'd like to install a different version of Asterisk.
+Currently, you have to modify the install script if you'd like to install a different version of Asterisk.

 ### Asterisk Configuration